nchulani2/haisky/README.md

 ## Development

 **Want to run this locally?**
-_You will need API keys from openweathermap and Google, API specifics are below the title_
+_You will need API keys from openweathermap and Google.
+API specifics are below the title_

 ```
 git clone https://github.com/nchulani2/haisky